Gradient estimates for SDEs Driven by Multiplicative L\'evy Noise: Introduction

 In this paper, we intend to extend the gradient estimate (\ref{Z}) for more general symmetric L\'evy process $L_t$ and space-dependent $\si_t$ (i.e. the noise is multiplicative).
 Notice that if $b$ and $\sigma$ are independent of $t$, then the generator of $P_t$ is given by

 where $\nu(\dif y)$ is the L\'evy measure of $L_t$, and P.V. stands for the Cauchy principal value.

 From now on, we let $L_t$ be a symmetric and rotationally invariant L\'evy process, which can be formulated as subordination of the Brownian motion.
-More precisely, let $\{W_t\}_{t\ge 0}$ be a $d$-dimensional Brownian motion and $\{S_t\}_{t\ge 0}$ an independent subordinator process associated with a Bernstein function $B$ with $B(0)=0$; i.e. $\{S_t\}_{t\ge 0}$ is an increasing process with stationary independent increments such that Then $L_t:= W_{S_t}$ is a L\'evy process with symbol $\Psi(\xi):= B(|\xi|^2)$ (see e.g. \cite{J}).
-In particular, if $B(u)=u^{\ff\aa 2}$ for some constant $\aa\in (0,2),$ then $L_t$ is called the $\aa$-stable process.
-So, the equation (\ref{E0}) is now reduced to
+More precisely, let $W_t$ be a $d$-dimensional Brownian motion and $S_t$ an independent subordinator associated with a Bernstein function $B$ with $B(0)=0$; i.e. $S_t$ is an increasing process with stationary independent increments such that